Matteas-Eden/Matteas-Eden/README.md

 The game I made in my first ever hackathon.
 Developed over 5 days and won 2nd place.

-Although the source code was lost to time, it can be still played using the [installer](https://github.com/Matteas-Eden/outerstellar/releases).
+Although the source code was lost to time, the [installer survived](https://github.com/Matteas-Eden/outerstellar/releases).

 <!-- ## Connect / 繋ぎましょう -->
 <h2>